Ahmad-Hazrati/drf_api_littleangels/README.md

   - The event details are displaying as expected.
   - The buttons to book or go back to the event section are working fine.
   - The booking function works without any issues.
 The fuctionality to check the current user and display the dropdown menu to delete the booking is working properly.
+  - The function to stop more booking from admin panel is working without any issue.
+The warning message is displaying.
   - The alert message for deletion of the booking is working properly.
   - The feed button works and navigates the user to the feed section as expected.
 The follower and following users' posts are loading without any issues.
 The scroll function functions in the deployed version as expected and loads more posts as the user scrolls down.
   - The like button works and navigates the user to the liked section without any issues.
 The posts liked by the user are fetching and loading properly.